lucasholder/fair/README.md

 ## Install

-Pre-build binaries for Linux, macOS and Windows are available in [release](https://github.com/lucasholder/fair/releases).
+Pre-built binaries for Linux, macOS and Windows are available in [release](https://github.com/lucasholder/fair/releases).

 Remember to put it in your `$PATH` (e.g. `mv ~/Downloads/fair /usr/local/bin/fair`).